mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 * Discounts should only be given to a `RegisteredPurchaser` (never a `GuestPurchaser`).
 * You can only apply a payment to an `UnpaidInvoice` (never a `PaidInvoice`).

-Failing to clearly distinguish between these kinds of choices results in at best, a confusing design, and at worse, seriously defective implementations.
+Failing to clearly distinguish between these kinds of choices results in a confusing design at best, and possibly a seriously defective implementation.

 ### Fighting the impulse to do class-driven design

 One of the key tenets of Domain Driven Design is *persistence ignorance*.
 It is an important principle because it forces you to focus on modeling the domain accurately, without worrying about the representation of the data in a database.
 Indeed, if you're an experienced object-oriented developer, then the idea of not being biased to a particular database model will be familiar, Object-oriented techniques such as dependency injection encourage you to separate the database implementation from the business logic.

 But we also have to be careful of introducing bias into the design if we think in terms of objects and classes rather than the domain.
 For example, as the domain expert describes the different kinds of contact methods, you may be tempted to create a class hierarchy in your head, like this:

 ```
+// represents all kinds of contact methods
 class ContactMethodBase ...

+// represents email contact method
 class EmailAddressContactMethod extends ContactMethodBase ...

+// represents phone contact method
 class PhoneNumberContactMethod extends ContactMethodBase ...
 ```

-But letting classes drive the design can be just as dangerous as letting a database drive the design -- again, we're not really listening to the requirements!
+But letting classes drive the design can be just as dangerous as letting a database drive the design--again, we're not really listening to the requirements.

 * In our mental class hierarchy we have introduced an artificial base class, `ContactMethodBase`, that doesn't exist in the real world.
 This is a distortion of the domain.
 Try asking the domain expert what a `ContactMethodBase` is!
 * And similarly, an `EmailAddress` is a reusable primitive value, not specific to contact methods, so to use it in this particular context we have had to create a